How to make beer pulled pork in the slow cooker + what beer styles work best.

 - Read on for useful tips and step by step pictures (1 min)

-Pork and beer are natural partners and always make for a delicious combination whether simply paired together or the pork is cooked with beer.
+Pork and beer are natural partners and always make for a delicious combination whether they are simply paired together or the pork is cooked with beer.

 One of the best parts of the latter (besides savoring the final result) is enjoying the delicious aromas – in this case coming from the slow cooker.